-Depression Treatment San Jose and Los Gatos, CA
+Depression Therapist in San Jose and Los Gatos, CA

 Depression is one of the most common mental health conditions in the United States, affecting millions of people each year.
 At Lumos Psychiatric Services, we offer people struggling with depression the treatment they need to finally win their battle against depressive symptoms.